bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 We get {$tags/demo/_index.md} with a short frontmatter section.

-Now we can add a special featured image and a taxonomy description for the title.
+Now we can add a special featured image (&rightarrow; [see resources](doc/intro/workflow/resources)) and a taxonomy description for the title.
 And we can reuse the featured image of a taxonomy for all pages with this taxonomy if we are too lazy to give these pages their own featured image.

 #### Author pages